Summer Holidays Mean Big Smiles – Keep Your Mouth Healthy on Holiday!

 3. Use the water you are drinking

-If you are travelling somewhere where the tap water is prohibited to drink, it should go without saying that you do not want to use that water to brush your teeth either.
+If you are traveling somewhere where tap water is prohibited to drink, it should go without saying that you do not want to use that water to brush your teeth either.
 Use your bottled water, or treated water instead.

 4. Protect your mouth